tr4ce123/csxl-final-team-c6/docs/specs/organization-roster-spec.md

 5. updateApplicant: Updates the status of the applicant (Accepted, Rejected, or Pending).
 6. removeApplicant: Deletes the applicant.

-These methods are used to create, retrieve, update, and delete applicants from the backend.
-This service's purpose is to interact with applicants in the backend.
+These methods are used to create, retrieve, update, and delete applicants from the back-end.
+This service's purpose is to interact with applicants in the back-end.

+#### Event Service

+We added 1 method to the event service:

+1. getMembersOnlyEventsByOrganization: Retrieves all member-only events of a specific organization.

+This method is used to retrieve member-only events from the back-end.

 ## Backend Concerns